lukemonahan/splunk_modinput_prometheus/README.md

  - Only Linux on x86_64 is tested for now
  - Validation of configuration is non-existent -- incorrect config will not work with little indication as to why
  - Proper logging of the input execution is not yet implemented.
 You may or may get a log entry of any issues currently.
+ - Only some basic HTTP options are supported: no support for Authorization or anything beyond basic TLS options at this time